 Penalty: a level 2 fine.

 [Regulation 25 amended in Gazette 4 Oct 2011 p.
-3951.]
+3951; 5 Feb 2016 p.
+363-4.]

 26. Security breach, duty to report

-A person who transports an SRS must immediately report to the Chief Officer and a police officer any unlawful use, or attempted unlawful use, of a vehicle being used to transport the SRS.
+A person who transports an SSAN must immediately report to the Chief Officer and a police officer any unlawful use, or attempted unlawful use, of a vehicle being used to transport the SSAN.

 Penalty: a level 2 fine.

+[Regulation 26 amended in Gazette 5 Feb 2016 p.
+363-4.]

-Part 9 — Supply of SRSs
+Part 9 — Supply of SSANs

+[Heading amended in Gazette 5 Feb 2016 p.
+365.]

 27. Licensing requirements

-(1) A person who supplies a quantity of an SRS to another person must hold at least one of these licences that relates to the SRS and authorises the supply of that quantity —
+(1) A person who supplies a quantity of an SSAN to another person must hold at least one of these licences that relates to the SSAN and authorises the supply of that quantity —

-(a) an SRS import/export licence;
+(a) an SSAN import/export licence;

-(b) an SRS manufacture licence;
+(b) an SSAN manufacture licence;

-(c) an SRS storage licence;
+(c) an SSAN storage licence;

-(d) an SRS transport licence;
+(d) an SSAN transport licence;

-(e) an SRS supply licence.
+(e) an SSAN supply licence.

-(2) A person does not have to hold a licence referred to in subregulation (1) to supply an SRS if —
+(2) A person does not have to hold a licence referred to in subregulation (1) to supply an SSAN if —

 (a) the person —

-(i) is a secure nominee of the holder of a licence referred to in subregulation (1) that authorises the holder to supply the SRS in the circumstances; and
+(i) is a secure nominee of the holder of a licence referred to in subregulation (1) that authorises the holder to supply the SSAN in the circumstances; and

-(ii) supplies the SRS in accordance with the unsupervised access authorisation given by the holder to the nominee;
+(ii) supplies the SSAN in accordance with the unsupervised access authorisation given by the holder to the nominee;

 or

-(b) the person supplies the SRS while being supervised by the holder of a licence referred to in subregulation (1) that authorises the holder to supply the SRS in the circumstances.
+(b) the person supplies the SSAN while being supervised by the holder of a licence referred to in subregulation (1) that authorises the holder to supply the SSAN in the circumstances.

-(3) A person does not have to hold a licence referred to in subregulation (1) to supply an SRS if the person holds a shotfiring licence that relates to the SRS and —
+(3) A person does not have to hold a licence referred to in subregulation (1) to supply an SSAN if the person holds a shotfiring licence that relates to the SSAN and —

-(a) in the course of manufacturing an explosive for use by another person who holds a shotfiring licence that relates to the SRS, supplies the SRS to that person; or
+(a) in the course of manufacturing an explosive for use by another person who holds a shotfiring licence that relates to the SSAN, supplies the SSAN to that person; or

-(b) in the course of manufacturing and detonating an explosive as a service provided to another person who does not hold a shotfiring licence that relates to the SRS —
+(b) in the course of manufacturing and detonating an explosive as a service provided to another person who does not hold a shotfiring licence that relates to the SSAN —

-(i) supplies the SRS to that person; and
+(i) supplies the SSAN to that person; and

 (ii) does not give possession or the control or management of the explosive to the other person.

-(4) A person does not have to hold a licence referred to in subregulation (1) to supply an SRS if the person —
+(4) A person does not have to hold a licence referred to in subregulation (1) to supply an SSAN if the person —

-(a) holds an explosives manufacture (MPU) licence that relates to the SRS; and
+(a) holds an explosives manufacture (MPU) licence that relates to the SSAN; and

-(b) in the course of manufacturing an explosive for use by another person who holds a shotfiring licence that relates to the SRS, supplies the SRS to that person by means of an MPU; and
+(b) in the course of manufacturing an explosive for use by another person who holds a shotfiring licence that relates to the SSAN, supplies the SSAN to that person by means of an MPU; and

 (c) does not give possession or the control or management of the explosive to a person who is not authorised to possess it under the Dangerous Goods Safety (Explosives) Regulations 2007.

-(5) A person does not have to hold a licence referred to in subregulation (1) to supply an SRS if —
+(5) A person does not have to hold a licence referred to in subregulation (1) to supply an SSAN if —

 (a) the person —